abhishektamrakar/DoodleFusion/README.md

 ## License

 DoodleFusion is open source and released under the [MIT License](LICENSE.md).
 You are encouraged to use, modify, and distribute this application in accordance with the terms of the license.

-## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us.
-You can contact us at [contact@doodlefusion.com](mailto:contact@doodlefusion.com).

-Get ready to embark on a creative journey with DoodleFusion.
-Your canvas, your ideas, and your imagination are now limitless.
-Start sketching, start fusing ideas, and start DoodleFusion!